anshika-jain24/WeConnect/README.md

-MICROSOFT ENGAGE | WeConnect - A chat and video calling application to connect with all of your friends easily.
+# MICROSOFT ENGAGE | WeConnect

+#### One stop solution to connect with your peers over text and through Video calls